jia-von/dusky-grouse/docs/planning.md

 | `isPrimaryMeterRegion` | `true` | Indicates whether the [meter region](https://docs.microsoft.com/en-us/azure/virtual-machines/vm-usage) is set as a primary meter or not.
 Primary meters are used for charges and billing. |

 ### Nomenclature Breakdown
-The Azure virtual machine (VM) nomenclature will be used to _translate_ VM names into descriptions such as storage, vCPU, and memory.
+The [Azure virtual machine (VM) nomenclature](https://docs.microsoft.com/en-us/azure/virtual-machines/vm-naming-conventions) will be used to _translate_ VM names into descriptions such as storage, vCPU, and memory.

-#### Example
+#### Description
 **[Family]** + _[Sub-family]*_ + **[# of vCPUs]** + _[Constrained vCPUs]*_ + **[Additive Features]** + _[Accelerator Type]*_ + **[Version]**

 | Value | Description |